jacksund/simmate/docs/getting_started/analyze_and_modify_structures/structure_properties.md

 59.99999999999999
 ```

-If you don't like to type long lines, there is a shortcut.
-We save the `Lattice` object (here, we call it as `nacl_lat`, but you can pick a different name) to a new variable name and then call its properties:
+For convenience, you can use a shortcut.
+Save the `Lattice` object to a new variable name (here, it's `nacl_lat`, but you can choose a different name) and then call its properties:

 ```python
 nacl_lat = nacl_structure.lattice